 Not everyone has heard of a burpee but there aren’t many people who aren’t familiar with the push-up.
 We equate the ability to do a lot of push-ups with physical fitness.
-This may partially stem from popularity of push-ups in military boot camps.
+This may partially stem from the popularity of push-ups in military boot camps.
 Push-ups are also used as a measure of fitness in the military and in school settings where being physically fit is a priority.
 Why has the push-up become synonymous with being physically fit?

 Doing push-ups isn’t easy for everyone.
-To complete a set of push-ups requires strength and muscle endurance and when you do them you’re working multiple muscle groups, including muscles in your upper back, arms, shoulder and chest.
+To complete a set of push-ups requires strength and muscle endurance and when you do them you’re working multiple muscle groups, including muscles in your upper back, arms, shoulder, and chest.
 Plus, you’re activating your core muscles as well.
 Remember, if you’re on your toes, you’re doing a plank as well and getting tummy toning as well.
 Although it takes strength to complete a push-up, this exercise is really more a measure of muscle endurance than raw strength.
-A better measure of upper body strength is your one-rep max on bench press.
+A better measure of upper body strength is your one-rep max on a bench press.